POSTED BY April 10, 2008 COMMENTS (297)ON

 - NSC (Debt)

-Out of these, all under Debt category are safe.
+Out of these, all under the Debt category are safe.
 PPF is the most recommended if the investment horizon is very long like 15+ years.
 Because of compounding your money will grow into a big amount.

 I would be happy to read your comments or disagreement on any topic.
 Please leave your queries or doubts in our comment’s section.